 This is very likely why the closeness of the Absolute—minimally: the enticement to true life—corresponds to the total disenchantment of the World (and, historically speaking, to the explosion of scientific knowledge about it).
 The subjective ‘mood’ of disenchantment, bereft of absolutes, is one of abandonment, a lack of divine assistance.
 Orientation to the Absolute here is ‘atheist’ in that sense: nothing in the world gives a foundation for it, no ‘sign’ can claim unequivocal reference to it.
 Faced with evil, no one can claim the World is its ‘expression’.
 On the contrary, it would appear that it lacks all expression of it, leading to the conclusion that there is no such thing and never was.
 Hence nihilism: the absence of any ‘answer’ regarding the Absolute, loss of any sure guarantee that there is anything other than World and information.

 Yet ours could not be experienced as a ‘fallen’ World if there were not some memory or trace of what we’d fallen from, meaning, we retain some capacity to recognize what may be Absolute, even if at any given moment nothing fits the bill.
 Nihilism is a highly positive development in this critical sense: it functions as a very refined bullshit detector, forcing you, even against your will, to test the truth of everything against the stalwart powers of negation.
 However ostentatious, combative, and annoying the nihilist may be, a good one challenges unchallenged beliefs and forces examinations of conscience that eliminate hasty conclusions, ideological pipedreams, doctrinal commonplaces, and so on.
 For the worst offense to the Absolute would be an unacknowledged false belief, or false designation: that one had touched it when one hadn’t, that in lieu of genuine contact one had faked it, that one had spun a web of deceptions just to give an impression of absoluteness.
 But as the old saying goes, “God is not mocked.”
-Nihilism is coterminus with the phenomenon of never settling for less than the most truth-filled life, refusing to make a mockery of what could be true, or to compromise with the sloppy, simplicistic, uncritical, or rosy-eyed.
+Nihilism is coterminus with the phenomenon of never settling for less than the most truth-filled life, refusing to make a mockery of what could be true, or to compromise with the sloppy, simplistic, uncritical, or rosy-eyed.
 Voraciously it devours whatever is deemed second best, even if no first best, technically speaking, can be found.
-If one ignores its prompt, either one lives in a bubble of happy deception, or eventually (thank God!) bitter consequences befall one, until a new choice is made and the bullshit left behind—even if this means staring into the horror of the void, answerless.
+If one ignores its prompt, one either lives in a bubble of happy deception or eventually (thank God!) one befalls bitter consequences, until a new choice is made and bullshit left behind—even when this means staring into the horror of the void, answerless.

-For once World and Absolute reveal such closeness, such that there’s no intermediary between them—which at the same time has made us aware of the infinite difference between them and sharpened our power of recognizing that difference—it is not obvious how to stay in touch with the Absolute, or indeed what such a phrase even points to concretely.
-At this point, relativism tries to step in and assuage restlessness prematurely, telling us that there is no Absolute, no Truth.
-As no evidence of it can be found in all the diversity of the world, best to give up on such illusions.
-But the nihilist’s discontent, making it difficult for to affirm anything whatsoever about the World, points in another direction, away from the good conscience of the relativists.
+Once World and Absolute reveal such closeness, such that there’s no intermediary between them—which at the same time has made us aware of the infinite difference between them and sharpened our power of recognizing that difference—it is not obvious how to stay in touch with the Absolute, or indeed what such a phrase even points to concretely.
+At this point, relativism tries to step in and assuage restlessness prematurely, telling us there is no Absolute, no Truth.
+As no evidence of it can be found in all the diversity of the world, best give up on such illusions.
+But the nihilist’s discontent, making it difficult to affirm anything whatsoever about the World, points in another direction, away from the good conscience of the relativists.

 Whoever stares into the abyss knows that nothing ‘relatively true’ will ever satisfy our aptitude for the ultimate.
 If something cannot be recognized as participating in the Absolute, we know it.
 This knowledge haunts and hurts us.
 It raises within us, necessarily, the urgency of ultimate ends.
 It is here that many questions proliferate, many personal and profound journeys after that ‘touch’, that ‘end’, seemingly so vague and paradoxical: what activities sustain it, what keeps the lines open, such that it is not a ‘belief’, not just empty verbiage, to say, “I abide in the Mediator, the true life”?